SM North EDSA: The Block (Annex 3)

-The Block, formerly one of the wide-open parking areas to the right of the main building, was opened on July 28, 2006.
+The Block, formerly one of the wide-open parking areas to the right of the main building, was opened on July 29, 2006.
 This 95,000 m2 mall has five levels of retail shops and restaurants, five digital cinemas (originally four, which was closed for renovation works in 2020, now reopened with 3 digital + 2 Director's Club on November 24, 2021), and a 10,000 m2 SM Hypermarket on the ground level.
 The Block's architectural design is centered on a large oval courtyard that hosted events and products launches.
 This is crisscrossed by multiple bridges on several levels and is lit through large circular skylights.
-The Block contained most of the high-end anchor stores owned or operated by SM which includes but is not limited to H&M, Uniqlo, Forever 21, and Vikings.
-It is also home to the Our Lady Most Holy Rosary Chapel, a Roman Catholic chapel located at the fourth level.
+The Block contains most of the high-end anchor stores owned or operated by SM which includes but is not limited to H&M, Uniqlo, Sports Central, Watsons and Vikings.
+It is also home to the Our Lady of the Most Holy Rosary Chapel, a Roman Catholic chapel located at the fourth level.